International surrogacy traps babies in stateless limbo

 Babies born to surrogates may also end up stateless if the "commissioning parents" reject it, Rajan said.
 This can happen if there is a fertility mix-up whereby the wrong sperm or egg was used, if the child is born with a disability, or if the parents divorce before the baby is born.

-He suggested countries that ban surrogacy could find alternative ways to penalize parents who break the law without penalizing the baby by denying it a nationality.
+He suggested countries that ban surrogacy could find alternative ways to penalise parents who break the law without penalising the baby by denying it a nationality.

 (Reporting by Emma Batha.)